pharath/pharath.github.io/_posts/2021-08-19-cheatsheet-git.md

 git difftool -y master..dev /path/to/file
 ```

 The `-y` flag automatically confirms the prompt to open the diff in the editor.
+Use `git config --global difftool.prompt false` to turn off these prompts.

 ## Compare files on disk